Skip to Content

 Pepper flowers and fruits forming.

 To encourage more flowers, reduce the amount of nitrogen you are providing to the plants.
-We usually change to a low-nitrogen fertilizer, or simply reduce the amount of fertilizer.
+We usually change to a low-nitrogen fertilizer, or simply reduce the amount of fertilizer all-together.
 This change comes mid-season, usually about 1 month after the plants move outside.

 7. Control Pests and Disease

 Early spring is an important time to monitor for pests.
-Aphids and other sap-sucking insects will make their appearance in early spring, and can destroy young pepper plants.
+Aphids and other sap-sucking insects will make their appearance in early spring, and can harm young pepper plants.

 Make a point to look closely at the leaves, top and bottom, every day.
 If you notice an infestation, do what you can to control it.

-One of the best ways to control pests is to plant companion plants with your banana peppers.
+One of the best ways to deal with pests is to plant companion plants with your banana peppers.
 We grow things like yarrow, alyssum, and other flowers to attract both pollinators and beneficial predators.

 Disease can be an even greater issue, especially in hot, damp regions.
 Learn about what plant diseases are common in your area, and try to buy a banana pepper hybrid variety that is resistant.